-- a) determining the methods for monitoring, measurement analysis and evaluation, including: - 1) specifying what is to be monitored and measured; - 2) identifying how, when and by whom the monitoring and measuring should be performed; - 3) setting performance metrics, including qualitative and quantitative measurements that are appropriate to the organisation and ensure valid results; - 4) recording data and results to facilitate subsequent corrective action analysis; - f) monitoring the extent to which the organisation's COVID-19 requirements and objectives are met; - g) measuring compliance with applicable Government and HSE COVID-19 requirements;

-- i) recording and monitoring training received, including; - j) evaluation of training received against defined training needs and requirements; - the improvement of the development programme as needed. - Internal audit at planned intervals to assess the performance of the COVID-19 arrangements.
+- a. determining the methods for monitoring, measurement analysis and evaluation, including: - 1. specifying what is to be monitored and measured; - 2. identifying how, when and by whom the monitoring and measuring should be performed; - 3. setting performance metrics, including qualitative and quantitative measurements that are appropriate to the organization and ensure valid results; - 4. recording data and results to facilitate subsequent corrective action analysis; - b. monitoring the extent to which the organization's COVID-19 requirements and objectives are met; - c. measuring compliance with applicable Government and HSE COVID-19 requirements; - d. monitoring nonconformity and other evidence of deficient COVID-19 performance. - e. recording and monitoring training received, including; - f. evaluation of training received against defined training needs and requirements; - the improvement of the development programme as needed. - Internal audit at planned intervals to assess the performance of the COVID-19 arrangements.